Did you hear about the monkeys on Koh Rong?

 Where will you see monkeys on Koh Rong?

 You do not see them so much in Koh Toch Town, but once you get towards the jungle huts and indeed the jungle you will see them almost everywhere, particularly when you are eating.
 When food is around, monkeys and dogs invariably follow.

 If you stay in on one of the jungle huts of say Treehouse Bungalows then be wary of how you dispose of food.
 I foolishly left food in my bin outside only to be greeted the next day by a monkey feeding frenzy!
 With some even trying to rip their way into our hut!

 Now whilst we obviously do not recommend doing this, it does get you up close with the monkeys.
 It really is crazy just how similar to humans they are, a point poignantly made when I saw one of them drinking my yogurt from the bottle.
-Sadly this breed of monkey is the most tested on by humans.

 Koh Rong!
 Come for the paradise, stay for the naughty monkeys on Koh Rong.